d0tTino/UME/tests/compose/README.md

 The integration tests require Docker to pull the official `milvusdb/milvus` image.
 Ensure `testcontainers` and `pymilvus` are installed so that the Milvus container can be started during testing.
+Set the environment variable `UME_DOCKER_TESTS=1` to enable these Docker-based tests.